RequestNetwork/react-request-network/README.md

 # Request Network React components

+Forget about initializing web3 and the RequestNetwork provider just start using Request now.

 This library provides a set of helpers to facilitate the initialization of the connection to **Web3** and **Request Network**.

 ## Prerequisites